nuxt/static/README.md

 This command will (re-)build project if necessary and then use `nuxt generate` or `nuxt export` based on `target` option set in `nuxt.config`.

 By the first `nuxt static` run, checksum of project files will be added to `.nuxt/build.json`.
-When using CI/CD, you have to cache/restore `.nuxt` (or custom `buildDir` if used)
+When using CI/CD, you have to cache/restore `.nuxt`

 ### Options